jbmartin/SifteoBlickets/README.md

 #What are Sifteo Blickets?

-This project, Sifteo Blickets, is a simple bit of example code that enables Sifteo Cubes to be used in blicket-type experiments.
+This project, Sifteo Blickets, is a mash up of these two ideas.
+In particular, we developed a simple bit of code that enables Sifteo Cubes to be used in blicket-type experiments.
+This can serve as an example for others interested in using Sifteo cubes in psychological research, or in running blicket-type experiments!

 ![][blicket_guts]